 Leslie stepped back to the line with 8.3 seconds left and nailed both shots to seal the game shut.

-"I thought this was a team effort totally," said Kuwitzky.
+Page 2 of 3 - "I thought this was a team effort totally," said Kuwitzky.
 "I thought everybody on the team really played well.
 I thought we came through at pressure times and different people hit shots and free throws at critical moments."

 Maryville improved to 2-1 against LeBlond this year and won for the fourth consecutive Friday during the month of February over a different MEC opponent.